Motorcycle Accident Injury Claims Guide.

 What motorcycle injuries can I claim compensation for?

-Accidents on the road, especially those involving motorcycles and smaller motorbikes, can leave people involved with a range of physical and psychological injuries.
-Motorbike accident injuries can include:
+Motorcycle accidents can leave people involved with a range of physical and psychological injuries.
+These injuries can include:

 - Fractures and broken bones